 - sugar cookie dough - I used a 16.5 oz container of Pillsbury cookie dough (the kind that is cut into cookie squares.
 You'll need half of the dough for the crust and the other half for the topping.

 - blueberries - they can be fresh or frozen, but if you use frozen blueberries be sure to thaw them and drain any excess liquid first.
+If you have fresh berries, check out these tips on how to keep summer berries fresh for longer!

 This lemon blueberry cream cheese bars recipe is very simple, so you won't need too many complicated tools.
 What I used for this recipe is a 9x9 baking pan, parchment paper, a whisk, a rubber spatula, and a hand mixer.
 Click below to grab some of the tools you might need: